christophevg/christophe.vg/about/_posts/2013-06-01-Revisiting_Higher_Education.markdown

 education systems, resulting in pretty good craftsmen leaving school.

-Now I don't want to leave on a negative note and I have to give at least two examples of efforts that try to implement these ideas: [Academics For Companies](http://www.afcleuven.be) is a non-profit organization, that aims to incorporate actual experience in students' educational carrier.
+Now I don't want to leave on a negative note and I have to give at least two examples of efforts that try to implement these ideas: {% include external link="http://www.afcleuven.be" title="Academics For
+Companies" %} is a non-profit organization, that aims to incorporate actual experience in students' educational carrier.
 It's still a voluntary effort, but the ideas are a big step in the right direction.
 If this effort would be tightly integrated into the entire curriculum, this could